jsonmaur/node-crypto-extra/README.md

 <a name="encrypt"></a>
 ### encrypt (value, [secretKey])

+Encrypts a value using AES256-CTR.

 - `value` The value you want to encrypt.
-Uses AES256-CTR.
 Supports strings, numbers, and objects.
 - `secretKey` Optional.
 The secret key used to encrypt your value.
 Will fallback to the environment variable `ENCRYPTION_KEY`, and will throw an error if a secret key isn't provided or is not an environment variable.

 ```javascript